-“The future belongs to crowds,” wrote Don DeLillo in his 1991 novel Mao II.
+“THE FUTURE BELONGS TO CROWDS,” wrote Don DeLillo in his novel Mao II.
 It remains, in many ways, the perfect summation of the year that helped inspire DeLillo’s book: 1989.

 For New York City, the 365 days of 1989 were a curved bridge taken too fast from the violence of the 1970s to the prosperity of the 1990s.
 Gentrification acted like napalm on minority neighborhoods: clinging to whatever it touched, impossible to wipe away, igniting fires that burned fast and hot and often lethal.
 The haves and have-nots lived in uncomfortable proximity.
-Crime ran the streets of neighborhoods like Brooklyn’s Bedford-Stuyvesant and Red Hook and Manhattan’s Harlem, fueled by cash, guns, and crack—the cheap, dangerous drug that had arrived a few years earlier and devoured the urban core.
-An average day in 1989 New York saw five murders, nine rapes, and 194 aggravated assaults.
+Crime ran the streets of neighborhoods like Brooklyn’s Bedford-Stuyvesant and Red Hook and Manhattan’s Harlem, fueled by cash, guns, and crack — the cheap, dangerous drug that had arrived a few years earlier and devoured the urban core.
+On an average day in 1989, New York suffered five murders, nine rapes, and 194 aggravated assaults.
 The city was in internal strife.

-1989 in New York City was a curved bridge taken too fast from the violence of the 1970s to the prosperity of the 1990s.
+1989 in New York was a curved bridge taken too fast from the violence of the 1970s to the prosperity of the 1990s

 On August 23, a 16-year-old African American male was shot to death after being attacked by a crush of white youths in Bensonhurst, Brooklyn.